-Professor Chown's research has been published in Administrative Science Quarterly, Organization Science and Strategic Management Journal and has been featured in Time and the Financial Times.
+Professor Chown's research has been published in Administrative Science Quarterly, Organization Science, Strategic Management Journal, Sociological Science, Nature Communications and British Medical Journal-Leader.
+It has also been featured in Time, The Financial Times, and Kellogg Insight.
 Professor Chown received her PhD in Strategic Management from the Rotman School of Management at the University of Toronto.
 She has an MBA from the Rotman School of Management and her B.A.Sc. in Engineering Science from the University of Toronto.
 She has previously worked as a management consultant for McKinsey & Company, Deloitte and a boutique healthcare consulting start-up company.

-Strategy, Organization Theory, Organizational Change & Implementation, Management Consulting, Health Sector Strategy
+Organizational Change & Implementation, Organization Theory, Strategy, Management Consulting, Health Sector Strategy

 As part of this course, some faculty include a required all-day simulation project, often held on a Saturday; please see the syllabus or contact the professor for the course section.